 Satisfaction of all regulatory requirements for commercialization of a drug candidate typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
 In this Complete Response Letter, the FDA indicated additional non-clinical data is required to support the approval of REMOXY.
 Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
 In March 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
 In December 2010, King resubmitted the NDA for REMOXY.
 In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to their resubmission of the REMOXY NDA.
 The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
 Certain drug lots showed inconsistent release performance during in vitro testing.
+In October 2013, Pfizer announced that, having achieved technical milestones related to manufacturing, they plan to continue the development program for REMOXY, which is expected to include additional clinical studies

-It is not known at this time whether this is an artifact of the testing method or a manufacturing deficiency.
-There can be no assurance that the FDA will approve an NDA for REMOXY (even with additional data) or that the FDA will not require additional clinical or non-clinical data to be submitted.
-If the FDA were to require additional clinical or non-clinical data, providing such data may significantly delay the potential approval of REMOXY and could result in Pfizer ceasing their development of or pursuing regulatory approval of REMOXY.
+(including a bioequivalence study and an abuse-potential study) required to address the Complete Response Letter received in June 2011.
+There can be no assurance that additional studies for REMOXY will be successfully completed, that the FDA will approve an NDA for REMOXY (even with additional data) or that the FDA will not require additional clinical or non-clinical data to be submitted even if the proposed additional studies are completed successfully.
+Failure to complete the studies, obtaining data from such studies (even if completed) that is insufficient to support approval of REMOXY, or any adverse decisions by the FDA (including any decision by the FDA to require additional clinical or non-clinical data) may significantly delay or prevent the potential approval of REMOXY and could result in Pfizer ceasing their development of or pursuing regulatory approval of REMOXY.